stormmind-ch/report/chapters/ch3_methodology/sub3_software.typ

 A central part of this layer is the inference orchestration logic, which involves multiple sequential steps.
 To manage this complexity, we adopted the Chain of Responsibility design pattern @ChainResponsibility.
 This allows each step in the inference process to be encapsulated in a dedicated handler that can pass the request along the chain.
 The chain is hold by the `ForecastService` class, which is shown on the bottom left corner of @backend_application.

 #figure(
-  image("images/backend_application.png", width: 50%),
+  image("images/backend_application.png"),
   caption: [
     Class Diagram for Application Layer of the Backend ],
 )<backend_application>
 - *Infrastructure Layer*: The Infrastructure Layer provides concrete implementations of the interfaces (`Ports`) defined in the Application Layer.
-It is responsible for integrating external systems and technologies, such as:
+It is responsible for «integrating external systems and technologies, such as:
   - PostgreSQL, using Spring Data JPA for data persistence,
   - the Deep Java Library (DJL) for running deep learning model inference,
   - and Open-Meteo APIs for weather data retrieval.